Zaatari Refugee Camp

 UChicago Department of Political Science

 His book Networks of Rebellion: Explaining Insurgent Cohesion and Collapse examines how insurgent groups are organized and the circumstances under which they can survive counterinsurgency.
 Networks of Rebellion won the Joseph Lepgold Book Prize, Peter Katzenstein Book Prize, and Myres McDougal Prize.
-He is currently writing a book, tentatively titled “Armed Politics: Violence, Order, and the State in Southern Asia,” on state-armed group relations in South and Southeast Asia.
-Staniland’s work has been published in Asian Survey, Civil Wars, Comparative Political Studies, Comparative Politics, Governance, Journal of Conflict Resolution, India Review, International Security, International Studies Quarterly, Perspectives on Politics, Security Studies, and the Washington Quarterly, among others.
+He is currently finishing a book about “armed politics” in South Asia.
+Other research agendas examine the domestic politics of international relations in South Asia, trajectories of the left in post-colonial Asia, the use of social media by political actors, insurgency and counterinsurgency, and civil-military relations.

-Staniland codirects the Program on International Security Policy and is a cofounder of the Program on Political Violence and assistant director of the Chicago Project on Security and Terrorism.
+At the University of Chicago, Staniland codirects the Program on International Security Policy, is a cofounder of the Program on Political Violence, and is associate director of the Chicago Project on Security and Terrorism.
+He is a nonresident scholar in the South Asia Program at the Carnegie Endowment for International Peace and is the faculty director of the University of Chicago Committee on International Relations.
 He received his AB from the University of Chicago and his PhD from MIT, both in political science.
 He teaches courses on civil wars and qualitative methods.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.